Mancetter

-Mancetter is a village and civil parish on the southeastern outskirts of Atherstone in North Warwickshire, at the crossing of Watling Street over the River Anker.
-The population had reduced from 2,449 to 2,339 at the 2011 census.
-It is situated 1.5 miles southeast of the market town of Atherstone on the B4111 road towards Hartshill and Nuneaton.
+Mancetter is a village and civil parish in North Warwickshire, England, where Watling Street crosses the River Anker.
+The population was 2,339 at the 2011 census.
+It is contiguous with the town of Atherstone, on the B4111 road towards Hartshill and Nuneaton.

 History

-During Roman Britain a posting station was first built along Watling Street close to the river crossing, and a rectangular earthwork of this station is still extant.
+In Roman Britain, a posting station was built along Watling Street close to the river crossing, and a rectangular earthwork of this is still extant.
 The much larger legionary fortress of the Legio XIV Gemina was built here by about 50 AD, before the legion moved to Wroxeter in about 55.
 Around the fortress grew the settlement of Manduessedum.
-It is thought that Mancetter is the most likely location of the Defeat of Boudica, between an alliance of indigenous British peoples led by Boudica and a Roman army led by Gaius Suetonius Paulinus, although the exact location is unknown.
+Mancetter has been suggested as a possible location of the Defeat of Boudica, between an alliance of indigenous British peoples led by Boudica and a Roman army led by Gaius Suetonius Paulinus, although the exact location is unknown.

-Mancetter does not appear in the Domesday Book of 1086 but in 1196 a Walter de Mancetter granted land to endow the parish church.
-The chancel walls of the Church of England parish church of Saint Peter still include 12th century masonry.
+Mancetter does not appear in the Domesday Book of 1086, but in 1196 a Walter de Mancetter granted land to endow the parish church.
+The chancel walls of the Church of England parish church of Saint Peter still include 12th-century masonry.
 The chancel and nave were remodelled early in the 13th century and the north aisle was added later in the 13th century.
-The bell tower, the south aisle and the clerestorey of the nave all seem to have been added in the 15th century.
+The bell tower, the south aisle and the clerestory of the nave all seem to have been added in the 15th century.
 The south porch was added early in the 17th century.
 Restoration work was carried out in 1876, 1911 and 1930, and the Gothic Revival architect C.C.
 Rolfe may have undertaken restoration work in 1899.

 The tower has a peal of five bells, of which the oldest was cast about 1350, another early in the 16th century and the treble, tenor and third bell in the middle of the 17th century.
 The advowson of St. Peter's was impropriated by the Cistercian Abbey of Merevale in 1449.
 Mancetter Manor is a timber-framed building dating from about 1330.
 An intermediate floor was inserted in the great hall in about 1480 and the south wing was added in about 1580.
-The central chinmeystack was probably inserted in the 17th century and small extensions to the house were made in the 18th and 19th centuries.
+The central chimneystack was probably inserted in the 17th century, and small extensions to the house were made in the 18th and 19th centuries.